Skip to main content

 Character development in the game is criticized for being minimal and superficial, with players feeling that it resembles more of a demo than a fully realized experience.
 The narrative is rushed and lacks depth, leaving little room for emotional engagement or meaningful character exploration, ultimately resulting in a disjointed and confusing experience.

-• “The game feels more like a demo or an asset showcase with some voiceover than a complete game.
-The attempt to monetize this via a DLC that adds nothing to the experience is amusing.
+• “The game feels more like a demo (or an asset showcase with some voiceover) than a full game.
+The fact that it tries to monetize this via a DLC that adds nothing to the experience is amusing.
 At least you get 'character profiles' for the writer of every note in the game.
 I laughed so hard when I read this; exactly what this game needed—character development for a sheet of paper with ten words written on it.”

-• “The game leaves you with a sense of hopeless foreboding, and you can't take the time to feel anything about the philosophical narrative because it all unfolds in under 10 minutes.
-There's not enough time for character development, and the narrative is interrupted by scraps of paper that tell the true story, leaving you scratching your head at the end.”
+• “The game leaves you with a sense of hopeless foreboding, and you don't have time to feel anything about the philosophical narrative.
+The sum of it is all done in under 10 minutes, leaving no room for character development.
+The narrative is interrupted by scraps of paper that tell the true story, and at the end, you are left scratching your head.”

 Buy Cloud Climber